sacred-harp-minutes/sacred-harp-minutes/docs/how-to-setup-a-year.md

 In the example below, we use the year _1957_.
 Substitute other years as appropriate.

+1. Upload the entire `1957` directory on your local machine as a subdirectory of the `sacred-harp-minutes-preservation` repository.

-1. Create a repository with the name `1957`
+2. Create a new repository with the name `1957`

-2. Create small JPEG versions of the TIFF files in a directory called SMALL-JPEG
+3. Create small JPEG versions of the TIFF files in a directory called SMALL-JPEG

    On a Mac, this can be done with at the command line:
      - `cd TIFF`